 Faculty designed, validated and agreed upon two rubrics.
-The first rubric is a holistic rubric to assess student learning relating to the software development program level learning outcome (SLO_ICC1):
+The first rubric is a holistic rubric to assess student learning relating to the software development program level learning outcome (SLO\ICC1):

-SLO_ICC1 - HOLI STIC RUBRIC - SOFTWARE DEVELOPMENT SLO_ICC1: The s tudent of the Bachelor's in Computer Science Engineering program of CETYS University will analyze, design, develop and implement computer-based systems with current techr nology.
-Level Criteria for student learning The student: 0 ☐ Cannot identify the problem, opportunities and/or objectives. ☐ Cannot determine information requirements.
-INSUFFICIENT ☐ Cannot analyze system requirements. (achieved if ☐ Cannot design the system. most criteria ☐ Cannot develop or document the system. apply) ☐ Cannot apply testing or maintenance techniques on the system.
-Cannot implement or evaluate the system.
+SLO_ICC1 - HOLISTIC RUBRIC - SOFTWARE DEVELOPMENT SLO_ICC1: The s tudent of the Bachelor's in Computer Science Engineering program of will analyze, design, develop and implement computer-based systems with current techr Level Criteria for student learning The student: 0 ☐ Cannot identify the problem, opportunities and/or objectives. ☐ Cannot determine information requirements.
+INSUFFICIENT ☐ Cannot analyze system requirements. (achieved if ☐ Cannot design the system. most criteria ☐ Cannot develop or document the system. apply) ☐ Cannot apply testing or maintenance techniques on the system. ☐ Cannot implement or evaluate the system.
 The student: Only partially identifies the problem, opportunities and/or objectives.
-Only partially identifies the problem, opportunities and/or objectives.
-Determines some of the information requirements.
-1 Analyzes some of the system requirements.
-INITE OF LIGHT OF STATE OF STA ☐ Can only partially design the system.
-INTRODUCTORY Develops the system using software and technologies and tools, however does (achieved if not know how to use them efficiently. most criteria Only documents the system partially. apply) ☐ Applies testing techniques, however these are not necessarily the most adequate or appropriate.
-Only implement the system partially.
-The student: Correctly identifies the problem, opportunities and/or objectives.Determines the primary information requirements.
+1 Determines some of the information requirements.
+Analyzes some of the system requirements.
+INTRODUCTORY Can only partially design the system. (achieved if Develops the system using software and technologies and tools, however does most criteria not know how to use them efficiently. apply) Only documents the system partially.
+Applies testing techniques, however these are not necessarily the most арріу) adequate or appropriate. ☐ Only implement the system partially.
+The student: ☐ Correctly identifies the problem, opportunities and/or objectives.
+2 Determines the primary information requirements.
 2 Analyzes the system requirements, not necessarily using a specified tool.
-Designs the system, not necessarily in the most adequate manner, or using a IN well defined technique.
+IN Designs the system, not necessarily in the most adequate manner, or using a well defined technique.
 DEVELOPMENT Develops the system using software tools and technologies, however does not (achieved if know how to use them in the most efficient manner most criteria ☐ Documents the system in an empirical manner and not using a defined apply) technique.
 Applies testing and maintenance techniques to the system.
 Implements the system, however, not in the most adequate or efficient manner.
-The student: 3 Correctly identifies the problem, opportunities and/or objectives.
-Appropriately determines all system information requirements.
-Completely analyzes the system requirements.
-DEVELOPED ☐ Correctly applies design techniques to the system. (achieved if Develops the system using current technology and documents the system in a most criteria consistent and defined manner. apply) ☐ Applies system testing and maintenance techniques in a correct and efficient ~66.77 manner. ☐ Implements and evaluates the system in an objective and correct manner.
+3 The student: 3 Correctly identifies the problem, opportunities and/or objectives.
+DEVELOPED Appropriately determines all system information requirements.
+Completely analyzes the system requirements. (achieved if Correctly applies design techniques to the system.
+Develops the system using current technology and documents the system in a most criteria consistent and defined manner. apply) □ Applies system testing and maintenance techniques in a correct and efficient LD Applies system testing and maintenance techniques in a correct and enicient manner. ☐ Implements and evaluates the system in an objective and correct manner.

-The second rubric is a holistic rubric to assess student learning relating to the computer networks program level learning outcome (SLO_ICC2):
+The second rubric is a holistic rubric to assess student learning relating to the computer networks program level learning outcome (SLO\ICC2):